Workload Placement

 Using a JSON File for Node Groups

-Create a JSON file (e.g., node-groups.json) with your configuration:
+Create a JSON file (e.g., node-groups.json) with your configuration.
+The type field uses EC2 instance types on AWS and VM sizes on Azure.

 [